DinuWije/InventoryAppBackend/README.md

 ![EZventory Diagram](https://user-images.githubusercontent.com/50289930/132991052-c8288757-2a0a-40a5-a82c-1f778340d8c0.jpeg)

 ## Demo!
-[Try a brief demo](https://image-repo-2021.herokuapp.com/) of image upload/download endpoints (give 30s for the Heroku demo instance to spin up)!
+Use Swagger to [try a brief demo](https://image-repo-2021.herokuapp.com/) of image upload/download endpoints (give 30s for the Heroku demo instance to spin up)!
 For full functionality tests, download the app from [Google Play Store](https://play.google.com/store/apps/details?id=com.dinuw.firstapp)!